Call (08) 9409 6187

 You decide who will control and/or manage your assets.
 In your Will you will appoint a person to control and manage your assets on your death to ensure that your beneficiaries receive the assets that you intend.
 This person is known as your “Executor” and “Trustee”.

 Your Executor and Trustee can be a family member, a friend whom you trust, or a professional.
-A beneficiary of your Will can be a beneficiary of your Will and in many circumstances it is appropriate to appoint such a person.
+A beneficiary of your Will can also be an Executor or Trustee of your Will and in many circumstances it is appropriate to appoint such a person.
 Sometimes, depending upon the circumstances, it is not wise to appoint a beneficiary as Executor or Trustee as this could lead to a “conflict of interest”.

 For further information on Wills and on whom you should appoint as the executor of your Will, contact our lawyer, Ed Wall for no obligation, free telephone advice.